fashion glossary

 Baby doll dress

-Popularized by the 1956 film of the same name starring Carroll Baker – A Baby Doll dress is a short dress that was once only worn at night but is now worn throughout the day. frequently crafted from light chiffon materials and adorned with bows, lace, and ribbon.
+Popularized by the 1956 film of the same name starring Carroll Baker – A Baby Doll dress is a short dress that was once only worn at night but now throughout the day.
+Frequently crafted from light chiffon materials and adorned with bows, lace, and ribbon.
 Empire necklines and mini skirts are characteristics of baby doll fashion.

 Bermuda Shorts